sci-42ver/SICP_SDF/SDF_notes.md

 ## @Check p14, 23~27 (chapter 1 underlined words by searching "section"/"chapter" as what I did when learning SICP) *after reading each chapter*.
 - chapter 2, 3 checked.
 ## @Check the preface of each chapter and section same as SICP.
-- done up to section 3.5 included (chapter 3 excluded).
+- done up to section 3.6 included.
 ## @Chapters to check
-Updated up to section 3.5 included.
+Updated up to section 3.6 included.
 ### chapter 2
 - ~~> In the implementation of section 2.4.1, we used the terms jumping and capturing interchangeably.~~
 ### chapter 3